manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 All we did was add the `: string` type declaration to the `greetFriendly` function definition.
 While JavaScript cannot understand and use this additional information, TypeScript can, making our code type-safe.

-We are now facing one minor challenge now: Node.js only runs JavaScript code, and doesn't understand TypeScript code.
+We are facing one minor challenge now: Node.js only runs JavaScript code, and doesn't understand TypeScript code.
 So how can we create a Node.js application using TypeScript?

 The TypeScript project has a simple solution for this: It ships with `tsc`, the TypeScript Compiler.
 This compiler takes TypeScript code and translates it into valid JavaScript code.
 This process is called *transpiling*.